statamic/docs/content/collections/docs/frontend.md

 ## Other Options

-You don't have go Antlers + Tailwind.
+You don't have to go Antlers + Tailwind.
 At all.
 That's just our preference.

 You could do so many different things, like: